The Engineering Debt of AI: Why “Working” Code Fails in Production

 The Semantic Chunking Strategy: Fixing the RAG Foundation

-Retrieval-Augmented Generation (RAG) is the standard way give AI your private data.
+Retrieval-Augmented Generation (RAG) is the standard way to give AI your private data.
 Most devs start by splitting text into fixed chunks of 500 characters.
 This is a massive mistake.
 If you cut a sentence in half, the vector embedding loses its context.
-The meaning of the text is destroyed, and the vector search will return garbage results because the mathematical representation of that half-sentence is misleading.
+The “meaning” of the text is destroyed, and the vector search will return garbage results because the mathematical representation of that half-sentence is misleading.

 Instead of fixed-length splitting, we use semantic chunking.
 This means breaking the text where the meaning actually changes—at headers, paragraph breaks, or using another small model to identify topic shifts.
 This ensures that when the user asks a question, the vector database finds a complete thought, not a random fragment of a sentence that happened to contain a keyword.